-The Fund and the Sub-Funds have been authorized by the Securities and Futures Commission (the "SFC") in Hong Kong pursuant to section 104 of the Securities and Futures Ordinance (Chapter 571, Laws of Hong Kong) (the "SFO").
 The SFC does not take responsibility for the financial soundness of the Fund or any of the Sub-Funds or for the correctness of any statements or opinions expressed in the Hong Kong Offering Document.
-Authorization by the SFC does not imply official approval, recommendation or endorsement of the Fund and/or the Sub-Funds nor does it guarantee the commercial merits of the same or their performance.
-It does not mean that the Fund and/or any Sub-Fund is suitable for all investors and neither is it an endorsement of their suitability for any particular investor or class of investors.
+Authorization by the SFC does not imply official approval, recommendation or endorsement of the Fund and/or the Sub Funds nor does it guarantee the commercial merits of the same or their performance.
+It does not mean that the Fund and/or any Sub-Fund is/are suitable for all investors and neither is it an endorsement of their suitability for any particular investor or class of investors.

-To the best of the knowledge and belief of UBS Fund Management (Luxembourg) S.A. as at the date of the Hong Kong Offering Document, there is a reasonable basis to formulate the section headed "Profile of the typical investor" in the Prospectus, which is for reference only.
+To the best of the knowledge and belief of UBS Fund Management (Luxembourg) S.A. as at the date of the Hong Kong Offering Document, there is a reasonable basis to formulate the section headed "Profile of the typical investor" in the Prospectus.
+The information under the section headed 'Profile of the typical investor' in the Prospectus is for reference only.
 Before making any investment decisions, investors should consider their own specific circumstances, including, without limitation, their own risk tolerance level, financial circumstances and investment objectives.
 If you are in any doubt about the information under the section headed 'Profile of the typical investor' in the Prospectus, you should consult your stockbroker, bank manager, solicitor, accountant or other financial adviser.